London West

 Painted by Hazle & Michele

- In 2004 on a tour of Harwich, The Queen saw many aspects of the cinema’s restoration.
+On a 2004 tour of Harwich in Essex, The Queen saw this cinema’s splendid restoration.

 The Jazz Singer

-This first feature-length film with songs and some dialogue synchronized will have shown at the Electric Palace.
-Based on his own life, Russian born “blackface” singer Al Jolson plays young Jakie Rabinowitz who performs popular tunes and runs away from his strict Jewish family.
-As adult Jack Robin he appears on Broadway and ultimately resolves the conflict of home and heritage.
+The first feature-length “talkie” film with songs and synchronized dialogue had an early showing at this Electric Palace in Harwich.
+Based on his own life story, the Russian-born “blackface” singer Al Jolson plays the young Jakie Rabinowitz who runs away from his strict Jewish family to sing and play popular music.
+As the adult Jack Robin, he appears on Broadway and finally resolves the conflicts of home and heritage.

- Premiere, October 6 1927 at Warner Bros main theatre in New York City.
-Yom Kippur, the plot’s pivot, was next day.
+October 1927 premiere at Warner Bros main New York theatre.
+The pivotal Yom Kippur was next day.